 - Soak raisins in juice (recommended) or water and Bourbon Whiskey for about 10 minutes.
 Then pulse the whole mixture in a small food processor or blender until smooth.
 Set aside.

 - Preheat oven to 350.
 Place oats on baking sheet and toast for 10 minutes.
 Cool.
 In a medium sized bowl mix flours with salt, baking soda, cinnamon, nutmeg.
 Whisk.
 Add toasted and cooled oats and mix again.
 Set aside.
 In a small bowl, place the ½ cup of raisins with 2 tablespoons of water and orange extract.
 Stir.
 Set aside.
-In a large bowl place the raisin slurry, shortening, coconut oil, brown sugar, maple syrup, and vanilla extract.
+In a large bowl place the raisin slurry, shortening, coconut oil, brown sugar, maple syrup, vanilla extract, and egg.
 Using a hand-held mixer, blend the wet ingredients until they are fully mixed and a little bit fluffy.
 Add the dry mixture and with a wooden spoon, blend until incorporated.
 Drain the soaking raisins and add to the dough and stir until well mixed in.

 - Turn oven temperature to 300 degrees.
 Line three baking sheets with parchment.
 Scoop generous ¼ cup rounded mounds onto cookies sheets – about 5 scoops to one sheet.
 Using wet fingers, press down on the tops to flatten the cookies to about ⅛ inch and about 4 to 4.5 inches across.
 Bake 15 minutes and rotate.
 Bake 2 more minutes for a total of 17 minutes for soft cookies.
 Bake a total of 19 minutes for crunchy cookies.
 Cool on baking sheet for a few minutes and remove to a rack to cool completely.
 Best flavor if left to rest overnight and refreshed in a warm oven for a few minutes.
 If you can resist.
 Makes about 15 big fat cookies.